North Carolina Contractor License Exam Prep

 This License covers commercial, industrial, institutional and all types of residential building construction.
 Our course prepares you to pass the 90 question State exam for this license.

 The Instructor walks you through the essential parts of the PSI-Approved reference books, allowing you to highlight the important points.
 Sample quizzes and integrated slides are included throughout.
-This course comes in full HD Video.
-This exam preparation course is for Commercial General Contractors and is accepted in eight states.
+This exam preparation course is for Commercial General Contractors and is accepted in AL, AR, GA, LA, MS, NV, NC, OR, SC, TN, UT, US Virgin Islands, VA, and WV.
+You may also need to take each states’ specific business/law/project management exam in addition to the NASCLA exam.

 Frequently Asked Questions